This is the text only version of the Kids Site. For the normal site, please go here.

 We have to remember that there’s a limited supply of things that give us energy, like coal and oil.
 They won’t last forever, so it’s important to use what we have left wisely.

 That’s just the problem.
-More and more, every day we all need more energy, which is why energy efficiency is so important.
-When we’re energy efficient we use less energy to do something as good as before or better.
+We all need more energy every day, which is why energy efficiency is so important.
+When we’re energy efficient we use less energy to do something as good as, or better than, before.
 We have to remember there is a limited amount of non-renewable fuel sources such as coal and gas.
 Even if we don’t run out of fuel, we can damage our environment by using too much and wasting energy.